Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Introduction

 \begin{itemize} \item An empirically grounded typology of OSPO archetypes and practice that can guide PSOs on the design of their own OSPOs, considering their own context, resources, and policy goals. \item Recommendations for policy for the implementation of support structures and programs to leverage the potential OSS brings as a vehicle for digital innovation and sovereignty. \item A foundation and several directions for future digital government research on how the implementation of OSS policy can be supported in various contexts of the public sector. \end{itemize}

 As this is a qualitative study, readers should specifically consider the contextual descriptions of the reported cases before making any anecdotal generalisations.
-Further, the presented OSPO archetypes provide only a partial picture of how public-sector OSPOs can be organised and structured.
+Further, the presented OSPO archetypes are based on a limited sample of studied cases, and provide only a partial picture of how public-sector OSPOs can be organised and structured.
 Each OSPO will be unique to its organisation's culture, focus, and practices.
 Still, the presented archetypes provide a source of inspiration and design knowledge for both practitioners and researchers.

 The remainder of this report is structured as follows: first, background and related work are presented, followed by a conceptual framework based on this, which provides an a priori frame for the study (see Section 2).
 The research design is then introduced along with a discussion of the threats to the validity of the study (see Section 3).
 The results section is then provided, presenting the OSPO archetypes and the cross-analysis of cases studied (see Section 4), followed by the discussion and conclusions based on the findings (see Section 5).